 Vacuum on hard flooring and carpet

-When gauging a vacuum’s performance, we consider not only deeply embedded debris but also surface pickup on both hard flooring and carpet.
-Again, the Shark Stratos performed admirably.
+When gauging a vacuum’s ability, we consider not only deeply embedded debris but also surface pickup on both hard flooring and carpet.
+Again, the Shark Stratos performed admirably with everything from small debris and larger.
 Where surface pickup is concerned, the Stratos cordless is about as good as it gets.

 The Shark Stratos also makes short work of vacuuming up larger debris on hard flooring and carpets too.
 It does this without the need to make any height adjustments to the vacuum’s head.